PageTalk/Backend/README.md

 # PageTalk (Backend)

-Backend for a project which will allow users to upload a PDF, and receieve a summary on the same, while also answering queries based on the same.
+Welcome to the backend of the PageTalk project.
+PageTalk allows users to upload PDFs and receive summaries, along with query-based responses.

 ## 🔧 Tech Stack:
 - ExpressJS